Adam-Lechnos/adam-lechnos.github.io/_posts/2023/2023-07-21-managing-prometheus-grafana-helm-config.md

       groupBy: ["severity"]
 ```

-The `metadata.labels` section must match what is configured for the CRD.
+The `metadata.labels` section must contain the key/value for what is configured for the underlying CRD.
 Check the existing CRD by running `kubectl get alertmanagers <helm release>-kube-prometheus-alertmanager -n <namespace> -o yaml | grep -i selector`

 If the `alertmanagerConfigSelector` value is empty, it must first be specified by the following steps:
   * Execute `helm show values prometheus-community/kube-prometheus-stack > values.yaml`